 Snapcraft advanced grammar

-This advanced grammar is made up of three nestable statements: on, to and try:
+This advanced grammar is made up of three nestable statements: to, on and try.

 The on statement